writer/writer-framework/README.md

 ### Developer-friendly
 - It's all contained in a standard Python package, just one `pip install` away.
-- User interfaces are saved as JSON, so they can be version controlled with the rest of the application.
+- User interfaces are saved as JSON, so they can be version controlled together with the rest of the application.
 - Use your local code editor and get instant refreshes when you save your code.
 Alternatively, use the provided web-based editor.
 - You edit the UI while your app is running.
 No hitting "Preview" and seeing something completely different to what you expected.